Skip to content

 Workability and current trend of cars security

-Existing automotive alarm systems typically focus on door access, vibration sensing, or motion detection.
-However, side mirror theft is a common issue that is not specifically addressed in most modern/low-cost systems.
+A I see as possible research the existing automotive alarm systems typically focus on door access, vibration sensing, or motion detection on the whole body.
+However, specific detachable parts like a side mirror and charging port is a common vulnerable issue that is not specifically addressed in most systems of cars.

 Scope of the project

-On the electronics side, a custom circuit will be developed to interface the Hall effect sensor with an ESP32 microcontroller, which processes the signal and controls the alarm outputs.
-The PCB was designed using digital tools and fabricated locally.
+On the electronics side, a custom circuit will be developed to interface the Hall effect sensor with an ESP32 XIAO C3/RP2040 MCU, which processes the signal and controls the alarm outputs.

 alt text

-On the mechanical side, several custom parts will be created, including a sensor holder that attaches to the car body, a magnet housing that fits onto the mirror, and an enclosure that protects the electronics.
-These parts were designed to ensure proper alignment, durability, and ease of installation.
+On the mechanical side, several custom parts will be created, including a PCB holders that fits onto the mirror, and an enclosure that protects the electronics and optionally car mirror holder (Imitation).
+These parts were designed to ensure proper alignment, durability, and ease of installation and testing.

 For my cars part theft alarming the following materials and components will be used

 The electronic system which is based on an ESP32 micro controller, which provides sufficient processing capability and flexibility for future expansion.
-A KY-003 Hall effect sensor is used to detect the magnetic field, Magnet to give signal to the hall effect sensor while an active buzzer and LED (optionally) provide audible and visual feedback when an alarm condition is triggered.
+A KY-003 Hall effect sensor is used to detect the magnetic field, Magnet to give signal to the hall effect sensor while an active buzzer and LED and car side mirror holders (optionally) provide audible and visual feedback when an alarm condition is triggered.

 alt text